Fiveable

 • Sweet

-• Receptors respond to sugars and sweet substances
+• Receptors respond to sugars and other sweet substances

-• Evolutionarily advantageous to identify high-calorie, energy-rich foods (fruits, honey)
+• Evolutionarily advantageous because it helps identify high-calorie, energy-rich foods like fruits and honey

 • Salty